 International Skincare Products With Azelaic Acid

 Apart from these Azelaic Acid products from Indian brands, I had to mention two of my favourite international skincare brands that also feature this ingredient.
 These brands are Paula’s Choice and The Ordinary.
 The Paula’s Choice BOOST with 10% Azelaic Acid, Licorice and BHA is available on Amazon India (yes, the product is not a fake).
 You can pick it up if you don’t mind spending a little bit extra on your skincare.
-On the other hand, The Ordinary 10% Azelaic Acid Suspension can be purchased from Cult Beauty, but you may get charged customs and shipping.
+On the other hand, The Ordinary 10% Azelaic Acid Suspension is now available in India on Nykaa, so you can buy it without paying any customs.

 If you do not want to splurge or deal with shipping hassles, you can always pick one of the Indian products from the list above or ask your dermat if you can use Aziderm cream.

 How To Use Azelaic Acid